The Quarter Shrinker uses a technique called high-velocity

 shrinkage because of steel's lower electrical conductivity.
 The "skin depth" in steel is also

-much thinner due to its ferromagnetic properties.
+much smaller due to its ferromagnetic properties.
 Since

 the work coil is not destroyed during can crushing, the capacitor bank and

-spark gap are more heavily stressed by the damped oscillatory ("ringing")
+spark gap are more heavily stressed by the oscillatory ("ringing")

-capacitor bank voltage must be reduced to so that voltage reversals
+capacitor bank voltage must be reduced to so that the ~100% voltage reversals

-Since most of the capacitor bank's energy ends up being dissipated as
+Since most of the capacitor bank's initial energy ends up being dissipated as

 in the spark gap, can crushing also causes significant heating and

 erosion of the electrodes in the high voltage switch.